-Our school district is committed to equal opportunity for all individuals to an education.
+AADUSD is committed to equal opportunity for all individuals to an education.
 Our district programs and activities shall be free from discrimination based on sex, race, color, religion, national origin, lack of English skills, ethnic group, marital or parental status, physical or mental disability or any other unlawful consideration.
 (Ed.
 Code Section 56501)